 The EHCP can also include wider information about a child’s social care needs.
 If a child or young person has received a social care assessment under what is known as the Chronically Sick and Disabled Persons Act, then any support identified as needed under this assessment must be included in an EHCP.
 Other social care assessments can also feed into the EHCP, providing that it relates to the child’s special educational need.
 Steps should be taken to ensure sensitive information, including about particularly vulnerable children, is not disclosed more widely than it needs to be.

-1.5 Who will prepare the Education, Health and Care Plans?
+Who prepares the Education, Health and Care Plans?

 Local authorities are encouraged to adopt a ‘key working’ approach whereby the family has a single point of contact.
 A key worker’s role is usually to support the family by liaising with the different professionals involved in any assessments of the child and to co-ordinate everything.